Important aspects of prostatitis physiotherapy

 – increase metabolic processes, which favorably affect the recovery of the prostate gland;

-– improving the permeability of the cell membrane, which in fact affects the penetration of antibiotics into cells.
+– improving the permeability of the cell membrane, which in fact allows the penetration of antibiotics into cells.

-Each patient is assigned a different procedure.
-The therapy is prescribed depending on the stage of disease, severity of symptoms, its correct diagnosis, diagnostic results.
+Each patient is assigned a different procedure depending on their circumstances.
+The therapy is prescribed depending on the stage of disease, severity of symptoms, its correct diagnosis, and diagnostic results.

 Physical therapy treatments for prostatitis